fgmacedo/python-statemachine/README.md

 'Running cycle from yellow to red'

 ```
-Or send an event with the event name:
+Or send an event with the event id:

 ```py
 >>> sm.send('cycle')